lmfit/asteval/doc/motivation.rst

 code cannot access the :py:mod:`os` and :py:mod:`sys` modules or any functions or classes outside those provided in the symbol table.

-Many of the other missing features (modules, classes, lambda, yield, generators) are similarly motivated by a desire for a safer version of :py:func:`eval`.
+Many of the other missing features (modules, classes, yield, generators) are similarly motivated by a desire for a safer version of :py:func:`eval`.
 The idea for asteval is to make a simple procedural, mathematically-oriented language that can be embedded into larger applications.